More than 50% of the general population experiences headaches. (1) Often, the headache trigger is unknown.

 Yep.
 The human brain possesses zero pain receptors.
 But that doesn’t make you immune to headaches.
 You, me, and every other human out there has plenty of pain receptors in the tissues surrounding their brains.
 This includes tissues like your veins, arteries, sinuses, nerves, muscles, and even your teeth.
 (2)

-While medical professionals know which tissues are able to register pain signals, they’re still stumped as to what may cause or trigger headaches and migraines.
+While medical professionals know which tissues register pain signals, the cause or trigger for headaches and migraines is still a mystery.
 As it turns out, toxic molds found in water-damaged buildings may very well be an insidious cause of your headaches.

 Meaning if you remove yourself from the moldy environment and follow the necessary steps to overcome toxic mold or Chronic Inflammatory Response Syndrome, you could be headache free for the rest of your life!

 In short, mold may be the cause of many complex, poorly understood illnesses.
 Illnesses like: (3)

 - Chronic fatigue syndrome

 - Gulf War Syndrome

 - Irritable bowel syndrome

 Another condition to add to the list now includes chronic headaches and migraines.
 Yes, toxic mold might be the root cause of your long-standing headaches or migraines.

 There’s a lot of misinformation surrounding mold out there.
 If you visit one site, you’ll find that mold conveys no risk to your health.
 But a second site will say that mold is the cause of everything that ails you.